mkp5/narrative-viz/README.md

 1. Life Expectancy across the World.
 2. Compare life expectancy between males and females.
+3. Compare life expectancy across different regions.
-3. Compare the life expectancy of a country against the trend in the world for a given year.
+4. Compare the life expectancy of a country against the trend in the world for a given year.

 Tools used:
   1. HTML